 Our multi-currency share financing feature allows you to finance your trades in 4 different currencies, namely SGD, USD, HKD and AUD.
 This gives you the advantage to take up a loan, execute and settle your trades in multiple currencies thus reducing unnecessary foreign exchange conversion costs.

 For example, if an investor has multiple shares in US or HK Markets or when USD interest rates are low, he or she could easily perform a loan switch between their HKD and USD loan with no break fund costs, and no loan switch costs.

 On top of buying listed shares, OCBC Securities Share Financing also allows you to utilise the loan facility for Initial Public Offerings (IPO) through IPO Financing.

 For some of the corporate employees who have share options as part of their compensation package, OCBC Securities Share Financing also allows you to utilise the loan facility through Employee Share Option Financing (subject to terms and conditions).
 This is so that you do not have to come up with the full share options premium to subscribe for your Employee Share Option shares.
 Talk to your Trading Representative or contact us for more information.

-Another benefit is our Quality-Priced Loan (QPL+) feature, which gives you greater control over your share financing interest rates.
-QPL+ allows the rates to vary according to the quality of the collateral in your investment portfolio.
-If you have high quality shares in your portfolio, you will enjoy a lower charge on your loan - with rates as low as 2.8%, one of the lowest in the market.
+Another benefit is our Quality Priced Loan+ (QPL+) feature, which gives you greater control over your share financing interest rates.
+QPL+ interest rates are charged according to the quality of the collateral in your investment portfolio.
+If you have high quality shares in your portfolio, you will enjoy a lower charge on your loan.

 Risk warning for Share Financing